jonlld/the-amazing-math-machine/notes.md

   - game type (addition, subtraction, multiplication, random) DONE
   - add logic for various operands and treatment DONE
   - add additional game modes TODO
-    - peaceful
+    - regular - normal, hard, impossible (number size)
+    - zen (no strikes, no timer)
-    - standard (each sum is timed, ramping difficulty, bonus points)
+    - timed (each sum is timed)
-    - speedrun (how many sums in 60 seconds - separate leaderboard)
+    - speedrun (how quick can you do 20 sums)

 3. Game Playing!